Financial-Times/engineering-progression/site/pages/competencies/how-to-use.md

 {% endfor %}
 </ul>

-So, for example, a Junior Engineer should be working towards the competencies at the "Junior to Mid" level.
+So, for example, a Junior Engineer should be considering the competencies at the "Junior to Mid" level.

-When putting forward an engineer for a promotion, you are expected to provide evidence that you're meeting the competencies for the new level.
-We also expect engineers to be meeting competencies from the levels _before_ their current one, but we do not require evidence of this in a promotions round.

 ## Competencies

 Each competency has a summary which is designed to prompt a yes/no response.
-For each competency, an engineer should feel able to answer either _"yes, I'm meeting this competency"_, or _"no, I'm not meeting this competency yet"_.
+For each competency, an engineer should feel able to answer either _"yes, I'm meeting this competency"_, or _"no, I'm not meeting this competency, yet"_.
+An engineer and their line manager should keep a record of evidence for meeting each competency, for example:

-As part of a promotions process, an engineer must specify which competencies they are meeting for a level.
-We don't expect that _every_ engineer will meet _all_ of the competencies, but the promotions board will consider all of the competencies as part of the decision-making process.
-Domain-specific competencies that don't apply to an engineer's role or specialism will not be considered as part of a promotions case.

-Engineers are expected to provide evidence that they are meeting a competency when it comes to writing a promotions case.
-We expect a sentence or two, and an engineer's line manager should be ready to provide further detail if necessary.
-It's fine to use the same evidence for multiple competencies.
-Evidence must also be provided for competencies that are not being met to explain why they have not or cannot be met.

-An example of how you might provide evidence for met and unmet competencies:

 <table class="o-table o-layout__main__single-span" data-o-component="o-table">
 	<tr>